FB Post Calls For Better Attitude Towards Lion Dancers During CNY

 An ingrained part of the Chinese identity, it is now an essential part of festive celebrations.

-Yet despite the tough conditions they have to deal with, at least some young people are willing to continue this practice and preserve the heritage behind it.
+Yet despite the challenging conditions they have to deal with, at least some young people are willing to continue this practice and preserve the heritage behind it.

-Perhaps we can show more support to lion dancers this CNY, persevering day after day to put up good performances for us.
+Perhaps we can show more support to lion dancers this CNY as they persevere day after day to perform well for us.

 Featured image adapted from Facebook.